barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-The-District.md

 ![_config.yml]({{ site.baseurl }}/images/bike_lanes.png)

-The next question I wanted to investigate was what was the difference in reported accidents between roads that have some form compared to those with no protection.
+The next question I wanted to investigate is the difference in reported accidents between roads that have some form compared to those with no protection.
 I was able to merge in street level metadata to the accident level data using [bicycle lane & road metadata from DC OpenData](http://opendata.dc.gov/datasets/bicycle-lanes).
 You can see in the chart above that there is a clear difference in reported accidents between roads with bike lanes and those without.

 *cough, cough build more bike lanes please cough, cough*